Composition for Pufferfish Privacy: Constructing General Pufferfish Mechanisms with Composition

 where we randomly select $|\lowinf_1| = |I| - b_1$ entries from the dataset and conditioned them as $\Dataquilt_1 = \dataquilt_1$.
 Denote the rest $b_1$ entries as $\dataneighbor$.
 The first ratio is bounded by the following: {

 } The second ratio from Equation \ref{eqn:2nd_ratio_composition} is bounded by $a_1$, according to the Definition \ref{def:ab-influence}.
 Therefore, we have the ratio bounded by:

 \end{proofE}

 Theorem~\ref{the:markov-trick} and Theorem~\ref{the:sfc} together provide us with a powerful tool to translate differential privacy mechanisms into composable Pufferfish mechanisms.
-By assuming an $\ab$-influence curve, we can use any popular DP algorithms, e.g., randomized response~\cite{RR}, exponential mechanism~\cite{EM}, etc., depending on the use case, and not be fixated with the Laplace mechanism as prior works did~\cite{song2017composition, song2017pufferfish, cao2017quantifying}.
-Our theorems ensure that all of them would be valid Pufferfish mechanisms, and they would compose sub-linearly.
+With an $\ab$-influence curve, we can use any popular DP algorithms, e.g., randomized response~\cite{RR}, exponential mechanism~\cite{EM}, etc., depending on the use case, and not be restricted to the Laplace mechanism ~\cite{song2017composition, song2017pufferfish}, for example.
+Our theorems ensure that all of them would be valid Pufferfish mechanisms, and they would compose linearly.